cnchapman/quantuxbook/README.md

 # quantuxbook
-Chapman &amp; Rodden 2023, The Definitive Guide to Quantitative User Experience Research
+Code and data files for Chapman &amp; Rodden 2023, The Definitive Guide to Quantitative User Experience Research